 Unlike in professional programmes, at university you are often not trained for a specific profession.
 By obtaining a university degree, you show that you have an academic working and thinking level.
 You can go to work, but many students continue with a subsequent master's degree after a bachelor's degree.

 At Utrecht University you can opt for a:

-- One-year master's programme: these one-year master's programmes prepare you to pursue a profession at an academic level, for example as a language learning advisor or communication advisor.
+- One-year master's programmes: these one-year master's programmes prepare you to pursue a profession at an academic level, for example as an advisor in international relations.

-- Two-year master's programmes: these two-year master's programmes will prepare you for a career as a researcher, for example as a PhD student in Linguistics.
-Often, alumni also work for (independent) research centers.
+- Two-year master's programmes: these two-year master's programmes will prepare you for a career as a researcher, for example as a PhD student at a university or as a researcher for an (independent) research institute.

 Continue your studies at UU

 Depending on the choices you make and the content of your bachelor's programme, after graduating you can examine whether you can be admitted to one of the following master's programmes at Utrecht University.
 You will have to take into account specific admission requirements that vary per programme.
 Sometimes, for example, you will have to take a pre-master's programme first.

 Some say a Bachelor's in History offers limited future possibilities, preparing you to become either a teacher or a museum employee.
 During my studies, however, I discovered that the possibilities don’t stop there.